 7. Operations

-As you develop your operations strategy, keep asking yourself, “how.”
+As you develop your operations strategy, ask yourself, “How.”
 Keep asking until you have a clear, detailed plan that describes your work.
 Don’t forget to include a sub-section about your team, volunteers, or the people carrying out your operations.
-Their strengths will keep your non-profit running as well, so you should mention them in your business plan.

 8. Appendix